tankh99/tp/docs/UserGuide.md

 ### Editing a patient : `editp`

-Edits an existing patient in the CogniCare application.
+Edits an existing patient in the CogniCare application at the specified index.

 Format: `editp PATIENT_ID [n/NAME] [p/PHONE] [e/EMAIL] [a/AFFLIATED_WITH]…​`